TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 5/Micah 5.14.md

 ---

-and I will pluck up thine Asherim out of the midst of thee; and I will destroy thy cities.
+I will uproot your Asherim out of your midst; and I will destroy your cities.